-Mark Dunton sifts through the historical evidence to address questions such as was Vassall a traitor or a victim?
+Mark Dunton sifts through the historical evidence asking: was Vassall a traitor or a victim?
 Was he ‘vain and greedy’ or ‘vulnerable and needy’?
 He places the Vassall affair in the wider context of negative attitudes towards homosexuality in post-war Britain, exacerbated by the popular press.
 Mark also addresses the long-term repercussions which followed Vassall’s trial for equal treatment of gay people working in the Civil Service.

-Mark Dunton who is a Contemporary Specialist joined The National Archives in 1983 and specialises in post-1945 Britain.
-Mark has given numerous public talks, available to download as podcasts, and has been the lead media spokesperson on the annual release of government files under the 30-year rule since 2006.
+Mark Dunton is a contemporary records specialist at The National Archives.
 His research interests include post-1945 British political, social and economic history and the policies of the Heath government in the early 1970s.

-This talk is part of our Diversity Week 2012.
+This talk was part of our Diversity Week 2012.